-I am a recent UCSC graduate with a B.S. in Computer Science: Computer Game Design.
+I am a Gameplay Programmer at Airstrafe Interactive with a Computer Science: Game Design degree from UCSC.
 I have a passion for programming, a strong foundation in 3D math, and an eagerness to learn new things.
 Below are the programming languages and environments that I have worked with, as well as my most prominent projects.

 *UCSC Games Showcase Grand Prize Winner: Best of over 50 games in showcase*